bblfish/httpSig/ietfSig/shared/src/main/scala/run/cosy/http/messages/README.md

 The function's domain specifies how to interpret the arguments.
 Those arguments tune the resulting function between http messages and resulting strings.

 And that is actually what we have.
+Well perhaps it topsy turvy.
+We have the interface [AtComponents](AtComponents.scala) that must be implemented by the frameworks, and which is used by [AtSelectors](AtSelectors.scala) which specifies the constructor functions.